 You can watch the video recording of the webiner for the day on YouTube from “here“.

 (CST : Culture, Science and Technology)

-Dr. MATSUMOTO Yoichiro (Science and Technology Advisor to the Minister of Foreign Affairs)
+Dr. MATSUMOTO Yoichiro (Science and Technology Advisor to the Minister for Foreign Affairs)

 will be provided by online network.

 In this discussion, both speakers will describe science and technology policy priorities in the United States and Japan, the importance of science diplomacy, and international science and technology collaboration between the United States and Japan.

 The discussion will be facilitated by Dr. HAMAGUCHI Michinari (President of Japan Science and Technology Agency (JST))

 Japan International Science and Technology Exchange Center (JISTEC) will host this event as the 23rd Culture, Science and Technology (CST) International Salon in collaboration with JST and the Science and Technology Diplomatic Circle in Tokyo commemorating the 30th anniversary of JISTEC.